chips-compilers-mlsys-22/chips-compilers-mlsys-22.github.io/_staffers/uoft_gennady.md

 photo: gennady.jpeg
 ---

-Assistant Professor at University of Toronto
+Assistant Professor at University of Toronto and Vector Institute